 Teams of multiple institutions may submit collaborative applications.
 Each submitted application in such a team must indicate that it is part of a collaborative project/group.
 Every partner institution must submit an application through its own sponsored research office.
 Each multi-institutional team can have only one lead institution.
-Each application within the multi-institutional team, including the narrative, starting with the title page, and all required appendices and attachments, must be identical with the following exceptions:
+Each application within the multiinstitutional team, including the narrative, starting with the title page, and all required appendices and attachments, must be identical with the following exceptions:

-- Each application must contain a correct SF-424 (R&R)2 cover page for the submitting institution only. - Each application must contain a unique budget only corresponding to the expenditures for that application's submitting institution. - Each application must contain a unique budget justification only corresponding to the expenditures for that application's submitting institution.
+- Each application must contain a correct SF-424 (R&R)1 cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.

 Our intent is to create from the various applications associated with a multi-institutional team one document for merit review that consists of the common, identical materials combined with a set of detailed budgets from the partner institutions.
 Thus, it is very important that every research narrative in the multi-institutional team be identical, while each team member must submit its own system-generated cover page, budget, and budget justification.
+Each team member's application must contain the same project title.